-Due to Hurricane Helene, numerous National and State Parks and Trails have been closed or partially closed in W North Carolina and parts of southern Virginia.
+Until just recently, due to Hurricane Helene, numerous National and State Parks have been closed in W North Carolina and parts of southern Virginia.

 For your safety – as well as the safety of Park staff and emergency response workers – please don’t attempt to access roads or parks that have been closed.